-Following a period of speculation by royals fans over what would be next for Prince Harry, Prince Harry, Duke of Sussex and and Meghan, Duchess of Sussex, the couple will ultimately be giving up royal duties and working roles.
+Following a period of speculation by royals fans over what would be next for Prince Harry, Prince Harry, Duke of Sussex and and Meghan, Duchess of Sussex, the couple is set to officially transition out of their roles as “senior members” of Britain’s royal family on March 31.

 Queen Elizabeth II showed full support for their decision in a statement released Jan.
 13. “My family and I are entirely supportive of Harry and Meghan’s desire to create a new life as a young family,” the statement said.
 The Queen continued, explaining that “Harry and Meghan have made clear that they do not want to be reliant on public funds in their new lives.”